Industrial-Functional-Agent/cs231n/Lecture7/Lecture7.md

 ## Convolution Layer
 The convolution layer is a basic building block of CNN.
 Convolution layer has small filters that are parameters.
-It takes input image, convolves that image with each filters, stack them, and finally makes new output image, which called **activation map**.
+It takes input image, convolves that image with each filters (which called **activation map**), stack them, and finally makes new output image.

 ### Example
 Let's deal with **CIFAR-10** image as example, which we used in assignment 1.
 Each CIFAR-10 image has **32 x 32** width and height, and **3** channels in depth for representing RGB.
 Totally it is a **32 x 32 x 3** tensor.
 And assume that we have **5 filters** with **5 x 5** size.